Aang: The Avatar State

 As the Avatar, Aang serves as a bridge between "Material World" and the "Spirit World", the plane of existence where the universe's disembodied spirits dwell.
 His spirituality training progressed swiftly, granting visions and access to the various memories from his past lives.

-As his predecessors, his most powerful ability is the Avatar State, in which he receives a massive boost in raw power from the cosmic energy, enabling him to easily overcome any opponent that tries to fight him head on.
+Like his predecessors, his most powerful ability is the Avatar State, in which he receives a massive boost in raw power from the cosmic energy, enabling him to easily overcome any opponent that tries to fight him head-on.
 In addition, this state allows him to access bending techniques he would not have learned during his own lifetime but throughout those of his past lives.
 If he is killed in the Avatar State, then this would cause the Avatar to cease being reincarnated and end the Avatar Cycle.

 Critical reception

-Aang was received exceptionally by critics and fans.
+Aang was well received by critics and fans.
 Kendall Lyons stated, "Aang seems to be the lighthearted kid that you can easily familiarize yourself with", and that he "seems to bring comfort in the most dangerous or hostile situations."
 There are many similar descriptions about Aang as a childlike character who is "reckless and excitable".
 Reviews point out that "as the Avatar, Aang seems unstoppable, but as Aang, he is just another Airbender"; the review states later that the show continues to focus on a more realistic character instead of a perfect one by revealing many character flaws.

 In 2016, Screen Rant ranked Aang #15 on its "30 Best Animated TV Characters Of All Time" list.

 At the 2020 Tokyo Summer Olympics, Dutch windsurfer Kiran Badloe won the gold medal in Men's RS: X while having a blue arrow haircut inspired by Aang's design.